Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Numerical Experiments

 \subsubsection{Comparison with State-of-the-arts}

-We compare the recovery performance of all the methods on the two datasets, at various sample ratios, where the parameters setting are similar as in Section \ref{movielens compare}.
-The recovery relative errors with respect to the sample ratios are plotted in Fig.~\ref{traffic data}.
-It is evident that our method outperforms the other methods, demonstrating superior performance.
-Additionally, in Fig.~\ref{traffic data curve} we showcase some visualization examples of the recovery performance.
-These examples highlight the high accuracy of our model in imputing plausible values from partially observed data.
+We compare the recovery performance of all methods on the two traffic datasets across varying sample ratios.
+The recovery relative errors with respect to the sample ratios are plotted in Figure~\ref{traffic data} (a)(b).
+Our method consistently outperforms the baselines, demonstrating superior recovery accuracy.
+Additionally, in Figure~\ref{traffic data} (c) we showcase some visualization examples of the recovery results, highlighting the high accuracy of our model in imputing plausible values from partially observed data.